Salzburg-SoCraTes-Community/association/README.md

 ## Join our Meetups

-If you want to know more about the Meetups/Events we are running make sure to visit our group: https://www.meetup.com/salzburg-software-craftsmanship/
+If you want to know more about the Meetups/Events we are running make sure to visit our group: <https://www.meetup.com/salzburg-software-craftsmanship/>

+## Get in contact with us

+You can contact us
+- at one of our Meetups,
+- chat or email with ous via our Meetup Page, or
+- join our Discord server

 ## Sponsorship and Support